agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 #### PRs and CI

 After finishing local development a PR should be created for EDC Core first.
 A snapshot version for EDC Core needs to be published to the Maven Snapshot repository, so that it can be declared as a dependency from the vendor repository change.
-This step can be automated by a CI workflow that automatically publishes branch-specific snapshot on every push e.g. `0.0.1-[branch-name]-SNAPSHOT`.
+This step can be automated by a CI workflow that automatically publishes branch-specific snapshots on every push e.g. `0.0.1-[branch-name]-SNAPSHOT`.
 See [sample PR](https://github.com/agera-edc/DataSpaceConnector-Core/pull/1) for more details.

 Once the EDC Core PR is ready, the PR on the vendor repository can be opened, using the aforementioned branch-specific snapshot.
 See [example PR](https://github.com/agera-edc/DataSpaceConnector-AzureExtensions/pull/1) on vendor repository.

 Once the change is accepted the merging sequence is the following:
 1. Merge EDC Core PR
-1. EDC Core snapshot is published for the target merge branch (possibly automatically)
+1. EDC Core snapshot is published for the target merge branch
 1. Vendor repository PR is adapted to use the new snapshot version
 1. Vendor repository PR is merged